microsoft/MSBuildSdks/src/CargoBuild/README.md

 ```
 ### How to test locally

 1) After building the cargo build project, a nupkg file will be created in the `bin\Debug` or `bin\Release` folder.
-A file like `MSBuild.CargoBuild.<someversionnumber>.nupkg` will be created
+A file like `Microsoft.Build.CargoBuild.<someversionnumber>.nupkg` will be created

 2) In repo that contains your rust project(s), update your nuget.config file to point to the CargoBuild `bin\Debug` or `bin\Release` folder.